alex-braun/game-project-scope-study/study.md

 Submit detailed answers to these in this file via a pull request.

 -   A wireframe of what your game project will look like.
-  -Please see TickTackToe.vp and TickTackToeiPhone.vp.
+  -Please see TicTacToeMain.png and TickTackToePhone.png.

 -   The data structure you plan to use.